simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 ## import

-Read new transactions added to each FILE provided as arguments since last run, and add them to the journal.
+Import new transactions from one or more data files to the main journal.
-Or with --dry-run, just print the transactions that would be added.
-Or with --catchup, just mark all of the FILEs' current transactions as imported, without importing them.

 _FLAGS

-This command may append new transactions to the main journal file (which should be in journal format).
+This command detects new transactions in each FILE argument since it was last run, and appends them to the main journal.

-Existing transactions are not changed.
+Or with `--dry-run`, it just print the transactions that would be added.

+Or with `--catchup`, it just marks all of the FILEs' current transactions as already imported.

 This is one of the few hledger commands that writes to the journal file (see also `add`).

-Unlike other hledger commands, with `import` the journal file is an output file, and will be modified, though only by appending (existing data will not be changed).
+It only appends; existing data will not be changed.

 The input files are specified as arguments, so to import one or more CSV files to your main journal, you will run `hledger import bank.csv` or perhaps `hledger import *.csv`.

 Note you can import from any file format, though CSV files are the most common import source, and these docs focus on that case.
+The target file (main journal) should be in journal format.

 ### Date skipping